 In a case that drew widespread media coverage, founding partner Joel J. Feller recovered $6 million for the parents of a 17-year-old girl who died as a result of medical negligence after undergoing a routine tonsillectomy.

 After the uncomplicated outpatient surgery, nurses in the post-anesthesia care unit at Abington Surgical Center had given Mariah Edwards Fentanyl, a potent narcotic, and failed to monitor her condition for more than 25 minutes.
 During that time, her condition worsened and was unobserved by nurses.
 Mariah as a result suffered respiratory arrest and hypoxic brain injury.
 She died 15 days later (read about this case).

-The firm handles cases on a contingency basis, so there will never be a cost to you unless there is a financial recovery in your case.
+The Philadelphia malpractice attorneys at Ross Feller Casey handle cases on a contingency basis, so there will never be a cost to you unless there is a financial recovery in your case.

 If you or a loved one has suffered as a result of medical negligence, one of our medical malpractice attorneys in Philadelphia can assist you in determining if you have a case.
 Ross Feller Casey offers a free case evaluation to discuss your concerns.

 You may still be able to investigate a potential claim even if the injury occurred some time ago, but your time may be running out.

 Please contact our office to arrange a consultation with one of our Philadelphia medical malpractice lawyers.